 Confidentiality obligations shall:

-- Continue indefinitely for trade secrets and information that qualifies for permanent protection under applicable law
+• Continue without limit for trade secrets and information that qualifies for permanent protection under applicable law

 7.4 Remedies for Breach